sergio11/tvnexa_androidtv/README.md

 ## User-Focused Features 🚀

-- **User Profiles**: Create multiple profiles on your account for personalized experiences.
+Throughout the development of **TvNexa**, my main goal was to build a platform that not only showcases my learning but also offers practical and user-friendly features.
+These are some of the features I implemented as part of the project:

+- **User Profiles**: I added functionality for creating multiple profiles, allowing users to personalize their content and enjoy a tailored experience.
-- **Parental Controls**: Apply parental control measures, including channel blocking, NSFW content blocking, and time restrictions.
+- **Parental Controls**: I integrated parental control measures, including **channel blocking**, **NSFW content filtering**, and **time-based restrictions**, ensuring the app can be safely used by all family members.
-- **Favorite Channels Management**: Easily manage and organize your favorite channels.
+- **Favorite Channels Management**: The app allows users to manage their favorite channels, helping them easily access their most-watched content.
-- **Search Functionality**: Search for specific channels with ease.
+- **Search Functionality**: Implementing a powerful search feature made it simple for users to find specific channels quickly.
-- **Intuitive Navigation**: Enjoy a simple and intuitive navigation experience.
+- **Intuitive Navigation**: The user interface was designed with simplicity and clarity in mind, allowing easy navigation through the content.
-- **Channel Categorization**: Channels are classified by categories and countries for easy browsing.
+- **Channel Categorization**: I created a system for categorizing channels by themes and countries, making browsing more convenient and structured.

-- **Electronic Program Guide (EPG)**: Access channel schedules and program information through the EPG.
+### **What I Learned** 💡

+This project served as an excellent opportunity to improve my skills in both **Android TV development** and **backend architecture**.
+I focused on applying **Clean Architecture** to maintain a scalable, testable, and maintainable codebase while using modern tools like **Jetpack Compose** for building a responsive TV UI.
+Additionally, I gained hands-on experience with backend technologies like **MariaDB**, **Redis**, and **Ktor**, which helped me understand how to build robust, real-time systems.

+The project allowed me to explore various aspects of software development, including UI/UX design, backend integration, real-time data management, and performance optimization. **TvNexa** has been a valuable learning experience

 ## Technical Details 🛠️